Accessible-Data-and-Code/Accessible-Data-and-Code.github.io/content/authors/Namita/_index.md

 ---
 # Display name
-title: Namita Shah
+title: David Costello

 # Full name (for SEO)
-first_name: Namita
+first_name: David
-last_name: Shah
+last_name: Costello

 # Username (this should match the folder name)
 authors:
-  - Namita
+  - David

 # Is this the primary user of the site?
 superuser: false